 Curcumin, the active form of turmeric (the spice that makes curry that golden/orange-color), is a potent anti-inflammatory and immunomodulatory agent.
 Oh … did I mention that about 60-70% of the immune system resides in the gut?
 Break the gut down and you compromise the immune system too.

 And then there’s probiotics.
-We’re flooded with commercials touting their praises.
+Commercials touting their praises flood the media.
 They guard those infamous “tight junctions” and keep them close.
 As well as populating the mucosal lining that protects them.
 And inhibiting the growth of pathogens and other bad bacteria.

 Oh … and did I mention the benefits of an unprocessed diet?
 One full of non-GMO, organic fruits, vegetables, whole grains and beans, and organic meats, poultry, and fish?
 I know you’ve heard how great this diet is forever.